 In-Person Citrix Classes

 Obviously, due to the current pandemic, most in-person classes have been transferred online.
-Nevertheless, if you prefer to learn in a classroom setting, you should contact the course provider to see if their plans have changed in 2021.
+Nevertheless, you can always contact the course provider to see if their plans have changed in 2021.

 Strong foundational knowledge of Citrix Virtual Apps and Desktops 7 (CNS-231)